0810-Software/ZeroSoftwarestore/.github/ISSUE_TEMPLATE/add-software-to-this-store.md

 (*=required)

 - Software name* : Example
-- Software release source* (can be anything, as long as it leads me to an installer file which I can upload to the store.) : https://github.com/0810-Software/HARR/releases/latest
+- Software release source* (can be anything, as long as it leads me to an installer file which I can upload to the store.) : https://github.com/0810-Software//releases/latest
 - Type of software* : Social media
 - Creator* : Exampler-the-example
 - License* : Open Source, MIT.
 - Page of software : exampleprogram.com
 - Theme color (default: #FFFFFF) : #FFFFFF
 - Allowed to be on Stream* (y/n) : y

-**More info** *
+- Category/Categories* :
+  - [ ] Tools
+  - [ ] Encryption
+  - [ ] Office
+  - [ ] For developers
+  - [ ] Others:

+- More info* :

     This example is example software that allows users to do examples on example documents.